Our Top 5 Costa Rica Travel Tips

 Consider Travel Insurance

-Our next secret isn’t really a secret but an essential piece of advice: think about travel insurance.
-Hopefully, you won’t need it, but it’s nice to have it for peace of mind if you’re planning on doing any adventure activities.
+I assume you’re going to Costa Rica with at least a little adventure in mind.
+So, maybe think about travel insurance.
+Hopefully, you won’t need it, but it’s nice to have it for peace of mind if you’re planning on doing any adventure activities like river rafting or ATV Tours.
 We recommend SafetyWing, which offers extensive coverage, including medical, travel delays, and even baggage.
 It’s also really affordable for extended trips if you’re visiting for a while.

 Green season potholes on the dirt roads